OmarAKhan1/lidarbot_one/README.md

 This repository enables you to generate maps using **SLAM** with a **LiDAR connected to an ESP32-S3**.
 The system communicates with a host computer via **micro-ROS**, and mapping is performed using the **slam_toolbox** package in ROS2.

-This project is branched from Josh Newan's **articubot_one** robot (check it out if you're interested in doing something similar with a Raspberry Pi instead of an ESP32).

 ---

 ## 🚀 Overview